mike711028/Intro_to_Cpp/Lesson4:Const.md

 * Using const correctly improves correctness
    * Save you from errors of thought
    * Allow optimizations at compile time
-* Get const right at the beginning - very hard to add later
+* Get const right from the beginning - very hard to add later
 * Use const everywhere you can